jerodev/php-irc-client/readme.md

     $client->on('ping', function () { });

-Emmited when the server sends a `ping` request to the client.
-The pong request has already been send back to the server before this event is emitted.
+Emitted when the server sends a `ping` request to the client.
+The pong request has already been sent back to the server before this event is emitted.